Machine Learning for K-adaptability in Two-stage Robust Optimization: Parameter tuning

 We have then selected per $K$ a value of $\iota$ that has high values of the number of data points, $I$ and $L^{train}$.
 Then, for each $\epsilon$ and $K$, the dataset related to this value of $\iota$ has been trained.
 The accuracy of these models are given in Table \ref{tab:cb_accuracy}.

 The table above shows that $\epsilon$ does not influence the accuracy of the model.
-However, Figure \ref{fig:cb_combinations_L_ct} shows that the algorithm performs better when $\epsilon$ is very small.
+However, Figure 9 shows that the algorithm performs better when $\epsilon$ is very small.
 If we look at the density of success probabilities $p$ in Figure \ref{fig:cb_suc_pred_dens}, we notice that the vast majority of data points have $p_n \approx 0$.
 These two observations indicate that any value of $p_n$ slightly higher than zero is special, and the corresponding node is considered as a good node to visit.

-In the experiments section of the paper we noticed that high values of $L^{test}$ outperformed lower ones in the \textsc{$K$-B\&B-NodeSelection} algorithm.
-In Figure \ref{fig:cb_Ldiff_big}, we show the results for higher values of $L^{train}$ than the ones shown in Figure \ref{fig:cb_combinations_L_ct} for a fixed $\epsilon = 0.05$.
+In the experiments section of the paper, we noticed that high values of $L^{test}$ outperformed lower ones in the \textsc{$K$-B\&B-NodeSelection} algorithm.
+In Figure \ref{fig:cb_Ldiff_big}, we show the results for higher values of $L^{train}$ than the ones shown in Figure 9 in the paper for a fixed $\epsilon = 0.05$.